Reading 5–7 Arsenal: Post-match and reaction

 This match is widely regarded as one of the most remarkable of modern times.
-It is also thought to be one of the finest comebacks in football history; it was the first time Arsenal had ever come back from a 3+ goal deficit to win.
+It is also thought to be one of the finest comebacks in football history; it was the first time Arsenal had ever come back from a deficit of more than three goals to win.

-Arsène Wenger described the Arsenal comeback as something that took them from "disaster to pride."

-"We went from disaster to pride," he said, "you cannot play for Arsenal and give up.
-It was 4-0 and could have been one or two more.
-We came back but at 89 minutes it was still 4-2.
+Arsène Wenger described the Arsenal comeback as something that took them from "disaster to pride", stating "you cannot play for Arsenal and give up.
+It was 4–0 and could have been one or two more.
+We came back but at 89 minutes it was still 4–2.
 Then the miracle happened.
 There were so many turning points.
 Our first goal before half-time was important.
-It's my first 7-5.
+It's my first 7–5.
 It was a tennis score."

-Despite his pride, Wenger still offered some consolation to McDermott: "I know how it feels to lose a 4-0 lead - it happened to me at Newcastle.
+Wenger offered some consolation to McDermott: "I know how it feels to lose a 4–0 lead – it happened to me at Newcastle.
 I always hoped we could come back.
 It's strange to explain.
-At 4-0 you think you have won the game, but at 4-2 the panic starts to set in.

-"At 4-0 I didn't feel great, I started to think about half-time.
+At 4–0 you think you have won the game, but at 4–2 the panic starts to set in.
+At 4–0 I didn't feel great, I started to think about half-time.
 Inspiration was not difficult.
 I just felt sorry for the fans, they stuck with us.
 A big part stayed and supported us and I give them credit.
 I give the ones who left less credit.

-"This was maybe my greatest comeback.
+This was maybe my greatest comeback.
 [The League Cup] is not my priority but had we gone out like we could have gone out it would not have been one of my proudest nights."